 The above algorithm is specified as a set of sequential steps that include the possibility of a exception being thrown as various intermediate points.
-Rather than failing after a partial update of O, this
+Rather than failing after a partial update of O, this function must be implemented such that it either atomically completes all updates successfully or fails without making any update to object O.

-15.2.3.12 Object.nonExtensible (O)
+15.2.3.11 Object.preventExtensions (O)

-When the static nonExtensible function is called, the following steps are taken:
+When the static preventExtensions function is called, the following steps are taken:

-- 1. If Type(O) is not Object throw a TypeError exception. - 2.
-Set the internal [[Extensible]] property of O to false. - Return O.
+- If Type(O) is not Object throw a TypeError exception. - Set the internal [[Extensible]] property of O to false. - 3.
+Return O.

-The length property of the Object.nonExtensible function is 1.
+The length property of the Object.preventExtensions function is 1.

-15.2.3.13 Object.isSealed (O)
+15.2.3.12 Object.isSealed (O)